sakumisu/SiFli-SDK/example/multimedia/lvgl/lvgl_v8_examples/README_EN.md

 ### Overview
-* After inserting an SD card to complete file system mounting, read and display .jpg format images from it
+* After inserting an SD card to complete file system mounting, read and display .sjpg and .jpg format images from it

 ### Hardware Requirements
 * Huangshan development board or 52x series development board